rohanverma2711/Resu.me/readme.md

 <br>

 # Team contribution
-- In this project we are working as a team of 4 person
+- In this project we are working as a team of 2 persons
 - <font color="crimson">Piyush</font> will be overseeing the UI and integrity(backend) of the site.
 - The main form for the resume is taken care by <font color="crimson">Rohan</font>.
-- <font color="crimson">Priyanshu</font> will have the responsibility to make the page responsive.
-- <font color="crimson">Aditya</font> will deal with the wireframe, data and content of the website
 - The rest of the work will be divided among the team equally.
 - We will take probably one and half month to complete this project with full analysis and testing.